RunestoneInteractive/httlads/_sources/Statistics/cs2_yearly_happiness.rst

 .. _h756a797b286237b36797fb1f277d18:

 Case Study 2.
-Comparing Happiness Data across Years
+Comparing Happiness Data Across Years
 ===================================================

 We have two files of happiness data, one for 2017 that you have been using, and